 If you’re considering the therapeutic benefits of an emotional support animal, it’s important to become familiar with the legal process surrounding ESAs.

 First, obtain a qualifying ESA letter from a licensed mental health care professional.
-Once you’ve done that, familiarize yourself with ESA laws such as the Fair Housing Act and Air Carriers Access Act.
+Once you’ve done that, familiarize yourself with the Fair Housing Act, which protects your housing rights.
+Air travel is no longer guaranteed under the Air Carriers Access Act, so check with your airline directly before flying.

-Although ESAs receive fewer freedoms than service animals, they still qualify for protection in housing and air travel.
-If you are seeking advice or have been subject to discriminatory behavior, contact the United States Department of Housing and the United States Department of Transportation.
-You can contact both departments by phone or file a complaint online.
+Although ESAs receive fewer freedoms than service animals, they still qualify for housing protection under the Fair Housing Act.
+Air travel is no longer a guaranteed legal right and depends entirely on each airline’s own policy.
+If you are seeking advice or have been subject to housing discrimination, contact the United States Department of Housing and Urban Development by phone or file a complaint online.